 Kevin Morse's music is informed by his close partnership with performers during the creation, workshopping, and rehearsal of his compositions.
 Collaboration with poets, playwrights, and other artists is also an important part of Morse's practice, which has led him to write new art song and opera, and to explore creative new interdisciplinary projects.

-A passionate and committed educator, Kevin Morse was recognized in 2015 with Mount Allison Unviersity's J. E. A. Crake Teaching Award for the Faculty of Arts.
-He regularly teaches courses in Composition & Music Technology, Orchestration, Arranging, Music in Canada, Opera History, World Music, and occasionally a Survey of Western Music course for non-majors.
-He has also supervised several summer student research projects on the music of Benjamin Britten.
+A passionate and committed educator, Kevin Morse is the recipient of Mount Allison University's top teaching prize, the Tucker Teaching Award (2020), and the J. E. A. Crake Teaching Award for the Faculty of Arts (2015).
+He regularly teaches courses in Composition & Music Technology, Orchestration, and Arranging, and occasionally teaches Opera History, Music in Canada, World Music, and a Survey of Western Music for non-majors.
+He also supervises summer student research at Mount Allison, where his students have investigated diverse topics including women live-coders and electronic music, mysticism and the music of Galina Ustvolskaya and Sofia Gubaidulina, and aspects of national identity in Benajmin Britten's War Requiem.

 Born and raised in Chiang Mai, Thailand, Kevin Morse travels often and seeks out opportunities to explore new places and meet new people.